jaimetur/PhotoMigrator/help/03-automatic-migration.md

 If you include **`--consolidate-similar-albums`**, PhotoMigrator also treats equivalent album families as reusable even when they differ only by harmless formatting or duplicate-like suffixes.
 It uses the same guarded detection as the standalone **Consolidate Albums Names** module: compatible `YYYY`, `YYYY-MM`, and `YYYY-MM-DD` prefixes can be consolidated, while a specific date is retained only if at least 95% of that album's assets fit its date range; otherwise the compatible broader date is retained.
 End-truncated names require a shared prefix of at least two distinct words and the same dominant asset year.
 Albums with up to three assets can also join a larger similarly named album, but only when every capture date from the small album is present in the larger keeper. `Shared`, `Share`, `Public`, `Público`, `X`, and `Videos` suffix safeguards apply as well.

+For the standalone **Consolidate Albums Names** module, all four detectors are enabled by default and can be controlled independently: `--try-equivalent-albums-grouping`, `--try-date-prefix-albums-grouping`, `--try-truncated-albums-grouping`, and `--try-small-albums-grouping`.
+Use the corresponding `--no-...` option to skip one detector without disabling the others.

 Examples that are treated as the same family:
 - `Album`, `Album_1`, `Album (2)`, `Album_5`
 - `New_Album`, `New Album`, `New_Album 1`